-The central systolic blood pressure (SBPao) is the pressure in the aorta and it is considered as an important haemodynamic parameter.
-It is a result of the ejected stroke volume and the dampening function of large arteries and propagative and reflected pressure waves.
-In healthy subjects, SBPao is physiologically lower than peripheral systolic blood pressure due to differences in wall structures.
+The central systolic blood pressure (SBPao) is a crucial hemodynamic parameter representing the pressure in the aorta.
+This measurement results from the ejected stroke volume and the dampening function of large arteries, along with propagative and reflected pressure waves.
+Physiologically, it tends to be lower than peripheral systolic blood pressure due to variations in wall structures.

 Clinical studies have indicated that central systolic blood pressure (SBPao) has predictive value independent of the corresponding peripheral (brachial) blood pressure.
 Both, SBPao and pulse pressure are stronger predictors of cardiovascular risk and hypertensive organ damage than brachial blood pressure.

 It would be really important to use the proper methodological way and device (non invasively), for assessing and interpreting of the accurate SBPao from precisely calculated peripheral pressure pulses.
 Non-invasively determined central pulse pressure is more strongly related to vascular hypertrophy, extent of atherosclerosis, and cardiovascular events than is brachial blood pressure.
-Central systolic blood pressure is more relevant than peripheral pressures for the pathogenesis of cardiovascular disease.
+SBPao is more relevant than peripheral pressures for the pathogenesis of cardiovascular disease.

 Furthermore, it holds prognostic significance, and its estimation can be easily done using the simple Arteriograph measurement.

 As a general reference, optimal brachial blood pressure falls within the range of 90/60mmHg to 120/80mmHg.
 Blood pressure is categorized as high if it reaches 140/90mmHg or above, and low if it falls below 90/60mmHg.
 However, it is advisable for central systolic blood pressure (SBPao) to be maintained below 140 mmHg and to be lower than brachial blood pressure.